tudocomp/tudocomp/docs/Documentation.md

     }
 ~~~

-Note that we have removed the `escape_symbol` option.
-That is
+We have removed the `escape_symbol` option, because it is now specified by the used encoder.
-because it'll become specific to the actual encoder used.

-Just as with `dynamic()`, we also have the option of giving a default
+Exactly as with `dynamic()`, we have the option of giving a default
-"value" for the `templated()` options - specifically,
+"value" for the `templated()` options.
+Specifically,
-it would look like `.templated<T, ActualType>()`.
+the syntax looks like `.templated<T, ActualType>()`.
 Note that this will not automatically make this the default for the template
 parameter of the class itself, just for the registry and command line tool.
+>TODO: Do you mean that it does not mean that this does not cause a default template parameter like <T = ActualType>

-Next, we'll have to initialize the encoder in the constructor of the compressor.
+Next, we initialize the encoder in the constructor of the compressor.
-It should again be noted that the actual API of an sub algorithm can be
-pretty free form, with almost no restrictions on the amount of methods
+The actual API of a sub algorithm can be arbitrary, with almost no restrictions on the amount of methods
-and life cycle of the instances themselves.
+and the life cycle of the instances themselves.

 However, if you want to use the templated parameter as an proper algorithm option
-then you should make sure that they inherit from `tudocomp::Algorithm`,
+then you should make sure that your sub algorithms inherit from `tudocomp::Algorithm`,
-and have an constructor that takes an `Env&&` as first argument delegating
+and have a constructor that takes an `Env&&` as the first argument that has to be delegated
-to its constructor.
+to its base class constructor.

-We'd then initialize it with an new `Env` instance created by
+By following these steps, we can initialize it with a new `Env` instance created by
 `env().env_for_option("<option_name>")`.
-This ensures that the options for an
+This ensures that the options for a
 sub algorithm will be delegated to its actual constructor:

 ~~~ { .cpp }